ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 mbedhtrun --skip-flashing --skip-reset -p <serial port>:9600
 ```

-Replace `<serial port>` with the serial port you found by running `mbed detect` above.
-So for the example above, the command is:
+Replace `<serial port>` with the serial port that you found by running `mbed detect` above.
+So, for the example above, the command is:

 ```
 mbedhtrun --skip-flashing --skip-reset -p COM270:9600